nomi-san/parsec-vdd/README.md

 Notes:

-- Low GPUs, e.g GTX 1650 will not support the highest DCI 4K.
+- Low GPUs, e.g GTX 1650 may get bugged when streaming with DCI 4K.
 - All resolutions are compatible with 60 Hz refresh rates.

 ### Adapter info